 - Similarity search, correlation estimation, and pattern recognition between distrusted cross-discipline data streams.

-He is currently responsible for WEFWEBs project (funded by EPSRC) in AESE.
-As our water, energy, food and waste systems are interconnected, and impacted by climate and demographic change, this nexus seeks to define the interdependencies between the different systems and improve our understanding and hence ability to effectively predict and manage them; The ultimate goal is to have some insights which help to ensure the overall water, energy and food security among the globe.
+- WEFWEB (funded by EPSRC) – As our water, energy, food and waste systems are interconnected, and impacted by climate and demographic change, this nexus seeks to define the interdependencies between the different systems and improve our understanding and hence ability to effectively predict and manage them; The ultimate goal is to have some insights which help to ensure the overall water, energy and food security among the globe.

 Before he joined AESE, Po-Yu has received his B.Sc. and M.Sc. degree in 2008 and 2010 from National Cheng-Kung University and National Taiwan University, respectively.
 During his undergraduate, he showed his interest in smart-home technologies and embedded systems.
 During his M.Sc. study, He has been involved in couple of practical wireless sensor network (WSN) related projects including:

 - A long-distance marine aquaculture monitoring system